VedaWebProject/Tekst/docs/content/intro/introduction.md

 But its design is not limited to the study of any particular language or text type as it is meant to be project-agnostic and handle multimodal resources on arbitrary texts.

-## Use cases
+## Use Cases

 Tekst is primarily meant as a platform software for philological research projects.
 The original task for Tekst was to provide a central research community platform for the VedaWeb project and its research data, including text versions, translations, annotations, audio recordings of recitations and references to external sources, which are all aligned to the structure of their respective reference texts.

 Therefore, the main use cases for Tekst are comparable research projects that either want to publish and showcase their research data, simply curate a set of established resources on certain reference texts, or even encourage the research community to participate and contribute to a central platform dedicated to provide relevant resources.

-In the end, giving it a try on your local machine [is relatively easy](setup/installation.md#docker-based-deployment-recommended).
+In the end, giving it a try on your local machine [is relatively easy](../setup/installation.md#docker-based-deployment-recommended).

 ## Features